Turkish and US presidential assistants discuss relations, global and regional issues by phone - ExBulletin

 Turkish and US presidential assistants discuss relations, global and regional issues by phone

-Turkiye’s presidential spokesman Ibrahim Kalin and US National Security Advisor Jake Sullivan exchanged views on bilateral relations as well as global and regional issues in a phone call on Monday, according to a statement. of the Turkish Presidency.
+Turkish Presidency spokesman Ibrahim Kalin and US National Security Advisor Jake Sullivan exchanged views on bilateral relations as well as global and regional issues in a phone call on Monday, according to a statement from the Turkish Presidency.

 The two officials spoke of political and economic relations, as well as ways to develop cooperation in the field of defense, the statement said.